Skip to Content

 Durham Region has some great cities and towns, including Port Perry, which we’ll discuss later in this post regarding ice fishing.

-Dagmar focuses on teaching with specialized children’s teachers and certified ski/sports coaches.
+Dagmar Ski Resort is a great family option, focusing on teaching with specialized children’s teachers and certified ski/sports coaches.
 The terrain has one of the largest parks in the Durham Region, located just north of Pickering and Ajax.

 Cross-country skiing is another great way to enjoy the snow.
 Many parks and conservation areas have scenic trails to ski through the snow-covered forest.
-Arrowhead Provincial Park is one of the popular cross-country skiing options in Ontario.
-You can head further north to Sudbury’s Windy Lake Provincial Park.

 Skate the Rideau Canal, The RiverOak Trail and The Bentway